Fahim59/Automation_30_Days_Challenge/README.md

 Day16: Create an automation script that hover on the movie poster and fetch price of it.

 Day17: Create an automation script that verify KFC locations based on Geo locations.

+Day18: Create an automation script that verify button is visible on scroll and user need to click on the button.